 The process for seeking PTO is handled through the Bishop's Office at Bishopscourt in Rochester.
 Initial contact is best made by email to bishopscourt@rochester.anglican.org or by post to Bishopscourt, 24 St Margaret's Street, Rochester ME1 1TS.
 Providing a simple CV at this stage is helpful, especially if new to the Diocese.
-The Bishop's Office will then do four things:
+The Bishop's Office will then do five things:

-- C4.2.1 Set in train the process for seeking a fresh disclosure from the Disclosure and Barring Service (DBS).
-We now operate a simple on-line system for this, with the Bishop's and Archdeacons' offices able to undertake the necessary identity check. - C4.2.2 In the case of those who have moved from a different Diocese, seek a reference and commendation from the person's last bishop. - C4.2.3 Arrange for the person seeking PTO to meet one of the Archdeacons (usually the one in whose archdeaconry the person lives) this applies to all those seeking PTO, including those who have ministered previously in the Diocese.
+C4.2.1 Set in train the process for seeking a fresh disclosure from the Disclosure and Barring Service (DBS).
+We now operate a simple on-line system for this, with the Bishop's and Archdeacons' offices able to undertake the necessary identity check.
+The Confidential Declaration must be completed and sent to Bishopscourt for the DBs application.

+C4.2.2 In the case of those who have moved from a different Diocese, seek a reference and commendation from the person's last bishop.

+C4.2.3 Arrange for the person seeking PTO to meet one of the Archdeacons (usually the one in whose archdeaconry the person lives) - this applies to all those seeking PTO, including those who have ministered previously in the Diocese.
 This meeting gives an opportunity for a conversation about the nature, location and extent of ministry which may be offered.
-For those new to the Diocese, it is also a time when the Archdeacon may be able to offer helpful information about the life of the Diocese.
-For those who have been SSM in a particular place, the discussion may include consideration of whether a change of focus for ministry would be appropriate. - C4.2.4 Ask the person seeking PTO to sign a simple 'Agreement for Ministry with Bishop's Permission to Officiate' which refers to these guidance notes and also to the national Guidelines for the Professional Conduct of the Clergy (see below).
+For those new to the Diocese, it is also a time when the Archdeacon may be able to offer helpful information about the life of the Diocese, including safeguarding policies and procedures.
+For those who have been SSM in a particular place, the discussion may include consideration of whether a change of focus for ministry would be appropriate.

+C4.2.4 Ask the person seeking PTO to complete a Register of Minister's Form.